-How To Lose Weight With A Busy Schedule
+How To Eat Clean & Lose Weight [With A Busy Schedule]

 Working 80 hours a week and maintaining a healthy body weight is tough!